CrivelliLab/Template-Repo/README.md

 three special directories we are maintaining as a way of archiving final versions of projects.
 The follow explains the purpose of each:

+> Note: Do to inode limits on Cori's filesystem, we recommend data that is stored in m1532 to
+> be compressed as tars or zips.
+Any IO intensive work should be conducted in your $SCRATCH folder.
+> To access your SCRATCH directory us ||:cd $SCRATCH

 - `_datasets/` : contains final versions of datasets created during your project which can be later used by future researchers.
 - `_models/` : contains final versions of models which can be easily executed or imported